Graduate Student Financial Information

 Any loss occasioned by damage to Institute property will be charged to the student or students responsible, but if we do not know the students causing the damage, the costs may be assessed equally upon all members of the student body.
 The Institute reserves the right to exclude a student at any time if conduct or academic standing is regarded as undesirable, without assigning any further reasons.
 In such cases, fees will not be refunded or remitted in whole or in part, and neither the Institute nor any of its officers shall be under any liability for such exclusion.

 Many sources of financial aid are available to graduate students.
-These include fellowships, assistantships, federal work-study positions, on-campus employment, employer tuition assistance plans, loan funds, and deferred payment plans.
+These include fellowships, assistantships, on-campus employment, employer tuition assistance plans, loan funds, and deferred payment plans.
 Fellowships and assistantships are granted on a competitive basis to outstanding full-time graduate students.
 Applicants should consult their department for more information regarding assistantships.
 Continuing students may become eligible for additional sources of aid as they progress through the program and should consult with their department at regular intervals.

 Click here for more information.